odaki/4xidraw/README.md

 # 4xiDraw

-a small modification that enables the use of uart over wifi waiting to be merged
+a small modification that enables the use of uart over wifi, waiting to be merged

 The 4xiDraw Extensions for Inkscape - Software to drive the 4xiDraw drawing machine.